ordina-jworks/ordina-jworks.github.io/_posts/2016-09-12-Microservices-Dashboard-1.0.1.md

 > **What about real-time?**
 >
 > Using health indicators we are certain the application calls another application programmatically.
-> This provides clarity in terms of what calls are in the code and therefore what dependencies exist across the applications.
+> This provides clarity in terms of the calls in the code and therefore the dependencies that exist across the applications.
 > However, using this method we aren’t sure whether this remote call is actually being executed at runtime.
 > These concerns are currently provided by other tools such as Twitter’s Zipkin.
-> In the future we will integration the dashboard with real-time traffic information from Zipkin or similar tooling.
+> In the future we will integrate the dashboard with real-time traffic information from Zipkin or similar tooling.

 #### Index aggregator